house-of-stark/Kali-MCP-Commander/PRIVACY.md

-# Privacy Policy for DesktopCommanderMCP
+# Privacy Policy for Kali-MCP-Commander

-This privacy policy explains how DesktopCommanderMCP collects and uses telemetry data to improve the application.
+This privacy policy explains how Kali-MCP-Commander collects and uses telemetry data to improve the application.

 ## Data Collection

-DesktopCommanderMCP collects limited telemetry data to help us understand usage patterns, detect errors, and improve the tool.
+Kali-MCP-Commander collects limited telemetry data to help us understand usage patterns, detect errors, and improve the tool.
 Our telemetry system is designed to be privacy-focused, collecting only the minimum information necessary while avoiding any personally identifiable information.

 ### What We Collect

 #### Anonymous Client ID

 - **Anonymous client ID**: A randomly generated UUID that persists between sessions.
   - **Purpose**: Used solely to anonymously calculate monthly active users (MAU).
   - **Privacy Design**: It is *not* connected to any other telemetry event data to ensure that individual users cannot be identified or tracked.

 #### Application Usage Events

 - **Event name**: The specific operation or action performed
 - **Timestamp**: When the event occurred
 - **Platform information**: Your operating system type (e.g., Windows, macOS, Linux)
-- **App version**: The version of DesktopCommanderMCP you're using
+- **App version**: The version of Kali-MCP-Commander you're using

 #### Installation and Setup Information

 - **Node.js version**: Version of Node.js runtime
-- **NPM version**: Version of the NPM package manager
+- **OS version**: Your operating system version
-- **Installation method**: How the tool was installed (npx, global, direct)
+- **Installation method**: How the application was installed (e.g., npm, direct download)
-- **Shell environment**: Type of shell being used (bash, zsh, PowerShell, etc.)
-- **Setup status**: Success or failure of installation steps
+- **Success/failure status**: Whether operations completed successfully or failed

+#### Error Information (only when errors occur)

+- **Error type**: The category of error that occurred
+- **Error message**: A brief description of the error
+- **Stack trace**: Technical details to help diagnose the issue (with sensitive paths redacted)

 #### File Operation Metrics

 - **File extensions**: Types of files being accessed (e.g., .js, .py, .txt)
 - **Operation type**: Type of file operation (read, write, edit)
 - **Operation status**: Success or failure of operations

 #### Terminal Command Metrics

 - **Command type**: Categories of commands being run
 - **Command status**: Success or failure of command execution
 - **Execution time**: How long commands take to run